Does your BMW motorcycle idle too fast when warm? Maybe it is the mechanical advance unit.

 Here is a very easy test for this.
 While the warm engine is running at the “too high” RPM, turn off the ignition.
 Don’t allow the key to jump out, lift it only maybe 1/8,” just enough for the engine to die.
 On the /6 and later, just turn the key to kill the engine.
 Allow a few seconds for the RPM to drop down to below normal, almost stopped, and then push the key back in.
 The ignition system will work again, the engine will start firing again and the RPM should go back to normal.
 The rpm should stay down at normal.
 If it stays at a normal rpm, then your advance unit springs need to be replaced.
 It may creep up again in a few seconds, but this proves that when the weights got pulled back in where they belong, the engine runs at a normal RPM.
 If the rpm goes up quickly then I would suspect the carb adjustments.
 You could easily have both issues, weak springs, and poorly adjusted carbs.
 If you don’t know the age of those springs, replace them, they are cheap.

 To be sure, remove the engine front cover and shine your strobe light directly on the advance mechanism.
 As the key is pulled to drop the rpm and then reinserted, watch the weights carefully.
 They should return to the relaxed “pulled in” position.
 If they return and then go out again with increasing rpm, that shows that the advance is working and the rpm is held up by fuel, not ignition.

 Care and feeding of the BMW Timing Advance Unit

 The /2 advance unit has two types of springs.
 One spring for each flyweight to return it to the normal resting place, and the flat spring to limit the maximum rotation of the lobes.
 That is two coil springs and one limit spring.
-Both type of springs are important to the proper operation of the engine.
+Both types of springs are important to the proper operation of the engine.